Teach English in France

 - Must be open minded, flexible, and adaptable

-- Must be prepared to make teaching and time with host family a priority
+- Must be prepared to make teaching a priority

 Unfortunately, we are unable to make any exceptions to these requirements.